inbo/tutorials/content/tutorials/r_keyring/index.md

 ## Cleanup System Keyring (Warning!)

-As I experienced, cleanup can go to far.
+As I experienced, cleanup can go too far.
 After finishing this write-up, I cleaned up all the keyrings which had accumulated over time from mis-use of R's `keyring`.
 This reminded me that what I demonstrated herein is working on the **host system**, and has implications which go beyond R.